maziac/DeZog/design/AddingNewAssemblers.md

 It is also necessary to adjust some code to make sure that the new classes are used.
 And you might also use special parameters for your assembler, so you need to provide those, too.

-setting.ts:
+settings.ts:
 - Add a new interface for your assembler e.g. have a look at SjasmplusConfig, Z80asmConfig or Z88dkConfig.
-The interface need to be derived from AsmConfigBase which provide the basic information available to all assemblers.
+The interface need to be derived from AsmConfigBase which provides the basic information available to all assemblers.
 - Add the new interface to SettingsParameters.
 Just beneath the other assemblers.
 - In SettingsParameters.Init make sure that all of your parameters are initialized with some default value.
 I.e. everything that the user left undefined should get a reasonable default here.
 - Update the ```GetAllAssemblerListFiles```function with the new assembler.